Pearson’s Correlation Coefficient: A Comprehensive Overview

 Degrees of Correlation:

-Perfect: Values near ±1 indicate a perfect correlation, where one variable’s increase (or decrease) is mirrored by the other.
+Perfect: Values near ±1 indicate a perfect correlation, meaning that an increase (or decrease) in one variable corresponds directly to an increase (or decrease) in the other.

 High Degree: Values between ±0.50 and ±1 suggest a strong correlation.